edewata/pki/docs/admin/Session_Timeout.md

 These connections are associated to the same session using cookies.
 If access banner is enabled, the Web UI will display it when the new session is created.

-If the session times out, the Web UI can only detect that when the user executes another operation.
+If the session times out, the Web UI can only detect that when the user tries to execute another operation.
 When that happens the browser will automatically re-authenticate the user, and the server will create a new session.
 If access banner is enabled, it will be displayed again.